valeriangalliat/changelogfmt/README.md

-This tool takes your changelog as stdin, makes sure that each version has the proper GitHub compare URL (or adds it otherwise), identifies all `#` links to add the issue or PR link reference for all the missing ones, and outputs the new version to stdout.
+This tool takes your changelog as stdin, makes sure that each version has the proper GitHub compare URL (or adds it otherwise), identifies all `#` links to add the issue or PR link reference for all the missing ones, and outputs the new version to `stdout`.

 ## Installation